 Considering the needs of plants and soils:

 You should avoid very cold water.
 Cold tap water causes stress for most plants.
-It is better to use tap from water tank.
-You can of course also use tap water to water the garden, although it entails some disadvantages compared with watering the garden with water tank.
+It is better to use water from a water butt and dispense it using a booster pump.
+You can of course also use tap water to water the garden, although it entails some disadvantages compared with watering the garden with ground water or rain water.
 The water is much colder, which causes stress for plants and flowers.
 You also need to know what the local water quality is like.
 Hard water damages plants.
 A blanket watering plan is difficult, as the water demand of different plants varies.
 Bedded plants require less water than potted plants.
 In order to develop a feel for how much water a plant needs, you often only need to take a look at its leaves.
 Numerous thin and soft leaves indicate a high demand for water.
 Plants with thick, hard or hairy leaves require less water.
 The largest water consumer in the garden is the lawn.
 Especially for sandy soils, you should blast the lawn three to four times a week.
 On the other hand, clay soils store more moisture, so thoroughly watering the garden once a week is sufficient.

 Watering with a watering can, hose or watering system?

 For earlier generations, the question of the appropriate equipment for watering the garden did not even arise.
 A watering can was the only option.
 Today, the starting point is totally different.
-There are numerous tools such as mobile sprinklers and spray guns with a spraying function.
+There are numerous tools such as mobile sprinklers and spray guns with a spraying function, and even complete watering systems (e.g. rain water pumps).
 So which piece of equipment will meet your personal requirements?

 The watering can still always belongs amongst the basic equipment.
 Despite the multitude of modern and efficient devices for watering the garden, you can still always find the watering can in almost every garden.
 It is perfectly suited to ensuring that potted plants and beds are watered on time.
 You can also carefully water ornamental plants with it using a shower attachment.
 But the decisive disadvantage remains – the multiple refilling and carrying of the watering can requires strength and can quickly lead to back and shoulder pain.